aldebarion/aldebarion/README.md

 * implement user interfaces for long life application and productivity based on maximum ergonomy and timeless design
 * increase efficiency with adaptive interfaces based on human experience

-In order to success it, the framework is based on:

-1. minimal set of colors and high contrast
-2. smart transitions and elegance
-3. full responsiveness taking account of large screens and HUDs FOV
-4. several levels of reading and adaptability

-> This framework is still in development.
-Point 1 is finished and point 2 is progressing.
-Do not hesitate to involve yourself in the project.
+> This project is still in development so do not hesitate to involve yourself.

 ## Getting started